April 22: Site Tours | April 23-24: Exhibition & Conference

 Attendee insights:

-This pan-Canadian panel will outline how different hubs are harnessing their resources to accelerate demand for hydrogen and their different export strategies, and what collaboration will look like with essential partners on the path to Canada’s hydrogen future.
+Delegates will hear how different hubs are accelerating demand for hydrogen and what collaboration will look like with essential partners on the path to Canada’s hydrogen future.

 Coffee Break and Exhibition Visit